thygate/stable-diffusion-webui-depthmap-script/README.md

 To make the depthmap easier to analyze for human eyes, `Show HeatMap` shows an extra image in the WebUI that has a color gradient applied.
 It is not saved.

 When `Combine into one image` is enabled, the depthmap will be combined with the original image, the orientation can be selected with `Combine axis`.
 When disabled, the depthmap will be saved as a 16 bit single channel PNG as opposed to a three channel (RGB), 8 bit per channel image when the option is enabled.

+When either `Generate Stereo` or `Generate anaglyph` is enabled, a stereo image will be generated.
+The `IPD`, or Pupillary distance is given in centimeter along with the `Screen Width`.

 > 💡 Saving as any format other than PNG always produces an 8 bit, 3 channel RGB image.
 A single channel 16 bit image is only supported when saving as PNG.

 ## FAQ

  * `Can I use this on existing images ?`
+    - Yes, you can now use the Depth tab to easily process existing images.
     - Yes, in img2img, set denoising strength to 0.
 This will effectively skip stable diffusion and use the input image.
 You will still have to set the correct size, and need to select `Crop and resize` instead of `Just resize` when the input image resolution does not match the set size perfectly.
  * `Can I run this on google colab ?`
     - You can run the MiDaS network on their colab linked here https://pytorch.org/hub/intelisl_midas_v2/